Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Privacy Guarantee

 \section{Privacy Guarantee}

+The privacy guarantee we give is a guarantee w.r.t. the summands \(s_i\) (and not w.r.t.\ the sum \(s\)).
+In the following we use \(h\) to denote the summand of a client that the server is interested in and that might or might not have participated in the summation process.

-The privacy guarantee we give is very similar to differential privacy.
-It says that it is impossible for the server to gain any knowledge---apart from what can be learned from the global gradient alone---about whether a certain client took part in the training process or not, given full knowledge about the client's gradients \(h^1,\dots,h^T\) in all training iterations.
-If this is impossible in the setting of full knowledge, then the server will not be able to learn anything given incomplete knowledge.
-We will first ignore possible information leakage from the global gradient and will describe a noise addition technique to prevent it in \Secref{sec:differential}.
-Combining this with \Thmref{thm:main} yields a differential privacy guarantee for the global gradient.
+The privacy guarantee says that it is impossible for the server to gain any knowledge---apart from what can be learned from the sum alone---about whether a certain client took part in the summation process or not, given full knowledge about the client's summand \(h\).
+If this is impossible even in the setting of full knowledge of \(h\), then the server will also not be able to learn anything about a specific client given only incomplete knowledge.
+In particular, it will not be able to reconstruct a client's summand from partial knowledge about the summand.